Creating an on-demand template app

 A template app is linked to a selection app using an on-demand app navigation link.
 The app navigation link includes properties that control the number of records queried when the on-demand app is loaded with data.
 The load script of the template app contains data binding expressions that specify which field data from the selection app is used to formulate the queries issued when loading data into the on-demand app.

 The od_ prefix is used to bind the selection state of the selection app to the load script of the on-demand app, which is created by copying the template app.
 The part of the data binding expression that follows the od_ prefix must be a name that matches a field in the selection app.
 When the on-demand app is generated, the current selection state of the selection app is used to obtain the desired values to bind for each field.
 Each occurrence of a $(od_FIELDNAME) expression in the load script of the newly created on-demand app is replaced with the list of values selected for the corresponding field in the selection state of the selection app.

-To understand how to bind values using INLINE load statements, see Binding expressions in on-demand template apps.
+To learn more about how to bind values using INLINE load statements, see Binding expressions in on-demand template apps.

 To be valid

 SUB ExtendWhere(Name, ValVarName) LET T = Name & '_COLNAME'; LET ColName = $(T); LET Values = $(ValVarName); IF len(Values) > 0 THEN IF len(WHERE_PART) > 0 THEN LET WHERE_PART = '$(WHERE_PART) AND $(ColName) IN ( $(Values) )'; ELSE LET WHERE_PART = ' WHERE $(ColName) IN ( $(Values) )'; ENDIF ENDIF END SUB;

 Prior to calling the